savisafe/converter/README.md

 ## Description
-This project is used to convert Excel files to JSON and Perl formats.
+This project is used to convert Excel files to .json and .pm formats.

 ## Changelog